Wicklets/wick-editor-2018/README.md

 Be sure to read the [code of conduct](https://github.com/zrispo/wick-editor/blob/master/code-of-conduct.md)!!

 ### Create tutorials
 Wick needs tutorials!
-If you're interested in making text or video tutorials, contact [@zrispo](https://twitter.com/zrispo), especially if you want to make non-english tutorials!
+If you're interested in making text or video tutorials, contact us at *contact@wickeditor.com*, especially if you want to make non-english tutorials!
 The [tutorial page](http://wickeditor.com/#tutorials) is a good place to start if you want a template.

 ### Report bugs and submit bug fixes
 Found a bug?
 Add it to the [issue tracker](https://github.com/zrispo/wick/issues).
 You can also look at existing bugs in the issue tracker.
 If you're just getting started, check out the bugs tagged as `small-bugs` - these are smaller fixes that you can do to get acquainted with the codebase.